ShortlistShortlistedRemoved from shortlist 98

 The following charts are provided to give you an idea of how some of the key specs of the Briggs & Stratton P4500 PowerSmart compare to inverter generators of similar power (between 3500 and 4500 W).

-- Since the generator weighs in at a dry weight of 104 lbs, the Briggs & Stratton P4500 PowerSmart belongs in the expected weight range for inverters which can produce between 3500 and 4500 rated watts.
-If weight matters to you, one of the champions in this power range is the WEN GN400i with only 66.1 pounds.
+- Having a dry weight of 104 lbs, the Briggs & Stratton P4500 PowerSmart belongs in the expected weight range for inverter generators which produce 3500 to 4500 rated watts.
+Regarding dry weight, one of the champions in the same power range is the WEN GN400i, with a dry weight of only 66.1 lbs.

 - The P4500 PowerSmart, falls within the average autonomy range compared to inverter generators of a roughly same power, with a run time of up to 16 hours at a 25% load and a full tank.
-If concerned with autonomy, one of the products of a comparable power output, which offers the highest run time, is the Firman W03661OF, boasting with up to 25 hours.
+If you consider autonomy on a single full tank as one of the deciding factors, one of the generators in the same power range that offers the highest run time is the Firman W03661OF, with up to 25 hours.

 Price comparison